 - President’s Office

 - Development partners i.e World Bank, GIZ, DFID

 - CSOs and private sector associations

 Read more about the project in Uganda and other countries: here

-Read our latest research under this project as listed here:
+Read our latest research under this project here:

 The project has received enormous coverage from the media both local and international;